“Do not be silent. Tell your stories. Stories are powerful.” — Ina May Gaskin

 I wanted Leah to work on relaxing her broad ligament and cervical ligaments to give more movement to the uterus itself and by so doing, to her baby.
 She was a first-time mother.
 She trusted birth and trusted bodies to do what was needed.
 When I spoke about techniques she could do in labor to help her baby get onto her left, she looked at me with polite disinterest.
 She is very sweet.
 But I think Leah would agree that she didn’t see what my point was.
 Babies come out, was the point she made.

 Leah was interested in coming to Dr. Carol Phillips’ Dynamic Body Balancing workshop to be a model.
 Here is a photo of her trying her first Forward-leaning Inversion.

 A student’s hands brace her.
 She uses the stairs as an incline to allow more room for her uterus to hang from cervical ligaments.
-She is almost in an hands and knees position, but with hands three steps lower than her knees.
+She is almost in a hands and knees position but with hands three steps lower than her knees.
 She will put her elbows down on the step next and be a little lower and steeper for better effect.

 Here she is in a deep round tub on her hands and knees.